-ALICE: I mean this is the stereotype, anyway.
-Gamers can’t tolerate the messiness of real life.
-They need to boil life down to a bunch of heroic contests with clear rules.
+ALICE: This is the stereotype, anyway.
+Guys who play a lot of video games can’t handle the messiness of real life.
+They need life reduced to a bunch of heroic contests with clear rules.
 Virtue triumphs, like in comics.

-DAD: I don’t know what to do with your contempt here, but in my case, you’re certainly onto something.
-A deep part of me does prefer clear and simple rules.
+DAD: I don’t know what to do with your contemptuous tone here, but you’re onto something in my case.
+A deep part of me has always preferred clear and simple rules.
 You were different, and that’s one reason I didn’t insist on your learning sports.

-ALICE: See, this is all I wanted you to admit.
+ALICE: See, this is all I wanted from you.

-ALICE: Along with the part about that difference being gendered, which—I don’t know how you can deny it.
+ALICE: And also that these differences are gendered, which—I don’t know how you can deny it.

 ALICE: The video-game gene.

-DAD: It’s easier to mock that idea than to defend the alternative.
-But let’s stick with baseball.
+DAD: It’s easier to mock that idea than defend an alternative.
+But let’s stick with baseball?

-ALICE: Just for the record, I always liked it when we went to games.
-I liked being where you were so happy, with all the other happy people.
+ALICE: For the record, I always liked it when we went to games.
+I liked being where you were so happy, with so many other happy people.

-DAD: Ballparks are special places.
-Even now with seven-dollar hot dogs and twelve-dollar beers, with the cheesy sound effects.
+DAD: Ballparks are sublime.
+Even now, with seven-dollar hot dogs and twelve-dollar beers, with the cheesy sound effects.
 Somewhere in this house there’s a neat book you’ll never read about ballparks, called Green Cathedrals.
 The title’s not much of a stretch.

-DAD: What a terrific shot.
-Any idea who took it?
+DAD: [Checking out a photo on my phone] What a terrific shot.
+Do we know who took it?

-DAD: He had better seats than we ever did.
-Your readers may want to know that we’re looking at a picture of Shea Stadium.
-The weather’s perfect: warm but dry, with a breeze blowing out to left.
+DAD: They had better seats than we did.
+Your readers may want to know that we’re discussing a photo of Shea Stadium.
+The weather’s perfect for baseball: warm but dry, with a breeze blowing out to left.
 The upper deck’s packed because the Reds are in town.
-This was the Big Red Machine, the best team of the 70s.
-You know it’s them and not the Cardinals from the two stripes around their waist.
-And on-deck there’s a burly guy with a “4” on his back, his black hair falling out of his helmet, that has got to be Pete Rose, number 14, speaking of gamblers.
-All-time hit leader, and he’s kept out of the Hall of Fame by the Jesuits.
+This was the Big Red Machine, the best team of the 1970s.
+You know it’s the Reds and not the Cardinals from the two stripes around their waist.
+And look at that burly guy on-deck, with a “4” on his back, his black hair falling out of his helmet.
+That’s got to be Pete Rose, number 14, speaking of gamblers.
+The all-time hit leader, and he’s still kept out of the Hall of Fame by the Jesuits.
 Ken Burns said Rose should only be admitted after he dies, because he “doesn’t deserve to know he’s in the Hall.”

-DAD: And that’s the moderate view… But I’d rather talk about this photo, which is from ’77 or ’78.
+DAD: That’s the moderate view.
+But I’d rather talk about this terrific photo, which is from ’77 or ’78.
 Would you like to learn how I know that?

 ALICE: I would.

-DAD: You start with the scoreboard ads.
+DAD: We start with the scoreboard ads.
 Through 1973, the Mets’ beer sponsor was Rheingold, with its “ten-minute head.”